nurulcse7/resale-furniture-frontend/README.md

 `server-side` [Click here](https://github.com/nurulcse7/resale-furniture-server)

 ### Description
-- In this project implement for Resale Furniture.
+In this project implement for Resale Furniture.
+Here buyers can purchase with various categories, Seller can sell and advertise their products.
+Admin can manage, user, buyer, seller, dashboard, and the whole website systems.
+Everyone can buy and pay with Stripe (payment gateway).
+Anyone can contact with admin by using the contact form.
-- Customer/user can't take a service without login and login form also validation implemented, such as  full name is required, password must be 6 characters, need a uppercase (CAPITAL) and a special character (!@#$&*).
+- The user can't take a buy without login and login form also validation is implemented, such as a full name is required, the password must be 6 characters, need the uppercase (CAPITAL) and a unique character (!@#$&*), etc.
 - Implement user email verification enable
 - This project frontend start with Create-react-app (ReactJS)
 - Design by Tailwindcss with daisyUI Component
 - Backend start with NodeJS and ExpressJS